Alessandro Romano (footballer, born 2006)

-Alessandro Gianni Romano (born 17 June 2006) is a Swiss professional footballer who plays as a midfielder for club Roma.
+Alessandro Gianni Romano (born 17 June 2006) is a professional footballer who plays as a midfielder for club Cagliari, on loan from Roma.
+Born in Switzerland, Romano represents the Italy national team.

 Early life

-Romano was born on 17 June 2006 in Winterthur, Switzerland and is of Italian descent through his parents.
-The brother of Swiss footballer Luca Romano, he is the son of Swiss footballer Umberto Romano.
+Romano was born on 17 June 2006 in Winterthur, Switzerland and is of Italian descent through his parents, both born in Switzerland to Italian-born parents.
+His paternal side originates from Naples, while his maternal side is originally from Apulia.
+Romano is the son of Swiss footballer Umberto Romano, and the brother of Swiss footballer Luca Romano.

 Club career

+Roma

 As a youth player, Romano joined the youth academy of Swiss side Winterthur.
-Subsequently, he joined the youth academy of Italian Serie A side AS Roma in 2022.
-Italian website wrote in 2024 that he was "a regular starter for the young Giallorossi and is highly regarded by Mister Falsini who, with the exception of the period in which the boy was sidelined due to injury, decided to deploy him in front of the defense".
+Subsequently, he joined the youth academy of Serie A side Roma in 2022.
+In 2024, he was described as a regular starter for Roma's youth team and was highly regarded by Mister Falsini who decided to deploy him in front of the defense.

 In 2025, he was promoted to the club's senior team.
+Romano made his Serie A debut for Roma on 6 January 2026 against Lecce.

+Loan to Spezia

+On 16 January 2026, Romano joined Spezia in Serie B, on a six-month loan for the remainder of the 2025–26 season.

 International career

-Romano is a Switzerland youth international.
-During the summer of 2023, he played for the Switzerland national under-17 football team at the 2023 UEFA European Under-17 Championship.
+Romano was a Switzerland youth international.
+During the summer of 2023, he played for the Switzerland national under-17 team at the 2023 UEFA European Under-17 Championship.

+On 9 September 2026, FIFA approved a nationality switch request, with Romano opting to play for the Italy national team at senior level.
+He is eligible for the Azzurri thanks to his Italian-born grandparents.

+Romano was one of the players who were called up with the Italy national team by head coach Roberto Mancini for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.

 Style of play

 Romano plays as a midfielder.
-Left-footed, he is known for his work ethic, strength, technical ability, and vision.
+He is left-footed, and is known for his work ethic, strength, technical ability, and vision.